Life as We Know It (film): Production

 Filming took place on location, in a house in the wealthy Buckhead area of Atlanta.
 Holly Berenson's bakery was depicted at Belly General Store in Virginia-Highland, a century-old bungalow-style neighborhood with several small-scale historic retail clusters, a few miles northeast of Downtown Atlanta.
 Scenes from Eric's workplace were filmed at Turner Broadcasting System (TBS) off Techwood Drive in Atlanta.
 Filming also took place at Philips Arena.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 29% based on 153 reviews and an average rating of 4.60/10.
-The critics consensus reads: "Katherine Heigl and Josh Duhamel make a charming couple with plenty of chemistry, but that isn't enough to make up for Life as We Know It's formulaic plot and poorly written script."
-On Metacritic, the film has a score of 39 out of 100 based on 31 critic reviews, meaning "generally unfavorable reviews".
+On Rotten Tomatoes, the film has an approval percentage of 29% based on 152 reviews, with the critics consensus reading: "Katherine Heigl and Josh Duhamel make a charming couple with plenty of chemistry, but that isn't enough to make up for Life as We Know It's formulaic plot and poorly written script."
+On Metacritic, the film has a score of 39 out of 100 based on 31 critic reviews, meaning "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Release

-Despite having been a critical failure, Life as We Know It had a successful run at the box office, bringing in over $105 million worldwide against a $38 million budget.
+Life as We Know It grossed $53.4 million in the United States and $52.5 million in other territories for a worldwide total of $105.9 million against a production budget of $38 million.